thudoann/thudoann.github.io/_posts/2022-11-19-Anh-Thu's-Portfolio.md

 tags: [Data Wrangling, Data Processing, Sentiment Analysis, Social Network Analysis, Machine Learning, Data Visualization, Dimensionality reduction, Time Series]
 ---

+I am currently preparing a bachelor's degree in data sciences at CY Tech (Ex EISTI).
+I am actively looking for a five months internship in Data Science starting from April to September 2023 with the possibility of extending it to an apprenticeship for one year after that.

+---

 # [1.
 Text Classification for Restaurant Reviews using Machine Learning models:](https://github.com/thudoann/Text-Classification-for-Restaurant-Reviews-using-Machine-Learning-models)
 Online customer feedback has been recognised as an economic value for consumers and restaurants.
 With the expansion of the internet and social networks, customer reviews significantly influence business growth and gain new consumers.
 Therefore, the classification between negative and positive reviews contributes a massive benefit for the business to provide better quality services and minimise the harmful effects of bad reviews.